Board of Directors

 Lynn is a partner in McReynolds Elek Communications, a strategic communications and public relations firm.
 Before founding the firm in 2002, she was Senior Vice President of Communications for Discovery Networks U.S., where she oversaw communications for Discovery Channel, TLC, Animal Planet, Travel Channel, Discovery Health Channel and Discovery’s six digital networks.
 Prior to joining Discovery, she served as vice president of media relations for the National Association of Broadcasters (NAB), and in public and media relations positions with the National Cable Television Association and on Capitol Hill.
-She has been involved in a wide range of community and non-profit endeavors, including serving on the Boards of the historic London Town Foundation and the Bay Ridge Trust, a land conservation organization.
-She currently serves on the Board of the Annapolis Film Festival; the Steering Committee of Anne Arundel Women Giving Together (AAWGT), a women’s giving circle; and co-chairs the Outreach Ministry Team of Calvary United Methodist Church in Annapolis.
+She has been involved in a wide range of community and non-profit endeavors, including serving on the Boards of My Sister’s Place, Washington, DC’s first domestic violence hotline and shelter, the historic London Town Foundation and the Bay Ridge Trust, a land conservation organization, as well as the Steering Committee of Anne Arundel Women Giving Together.
+She joined the Board of the Annapolis Film Festival in 2014, served two years as Vice President, and became President in Sept.
+2017.

 Susan Hicks Walker